Skip to main content

 How many People are Killed as a result of Texting When Driving?

-The National Highway Traffic Safety Administration reports that 3,166 people died in road traffic accidents caused by distracted driving in 2021.
+The National Highway Traffic Safety Administration reports that 3,166 people died in road car accidents caused by distracted driving in 2021.
 Of those, 297 (9%) died in crashes involving a driver reported to be using a cell phone when the crash occurred.

 While this is a small percentage of all distracted driving fatalities, it's still a significant number of preventable deaths.
 And when you consider that many crashes go unreported or that cell phone use is often under-reported, the actual number of texting-related fatalities is likely even higher.